ValentineOO/RESTFUL-CRUD-API/README.md

 # RESTFUL CRUD API
 ## TASK ACCOMPLISHED
-* Built a RESTFUL CRUD API with nodejs and expressjs.
+* Built a RESTFUL CRUD API using Typescript with nodejs and expressjs.
 * Connected with database (mongo DB).